Dakshineswar Kali Temple

 Attraction

-You can buy flowers and offerings of the goddess and those are available outside of the temple.
-There you can buy many items of home worship which are needed in the Hindu tradition.
+You can buy flowers and offerings to the goddess, which are available outside the temple.
+There, you can buy many items of home worship needed in the Hindu tradition.

 History

-People spending there times in Dakshineswar Kali temple
+People spending there times in the Dakshineswar Kali temple

-In 1855 Ramakrishna Paramahamsa came to this temple as an associate of his grandfather, the high priest Ramkumar, and after Ramkumar’s death, he succeeded his grandfather.
+In 1855, Ramakrishna Paramahamsa came to this temple as an assistant to his elder brother Ramkumar Chattopadhyay, the first chief priest, and after Ramkumar’s death in 1856, Ramakrishna succeeded him as the priest.
 It is said that Rani Rasmoni founded this temple after receiving a dream order from Goddess Kali.
-Ramakumar was the first chief priest of the temple.
 In 1856-58, the young Ramakrishna Paramahamsa took charge of the worship of this famous temple.
-He later chose this temple as his place of worship.
+After becoming the chief priest, Ramakrishna practised his spiritual disciplines and worshipped at this temple.

-Dakshineswar Kalibari Chattar is home to several temples and other shrines beside the decorated Kali Mandir.
+Dakshineswar Kalibari Chattar is home to several temples and other shrines, in addition to the decorated Kali Mandir.
 The main temple is the Navaratna temple.
-It is modeled on the Navaratna temple built by Ramnath Mandal in Taliganj.
-In addition to the main temple, there are twelve 8 shed Shiva temples known as the “Twelfth Shiva Temple”.
-To the north of the temple is the Radhakrishna Temple known as the “Sri Sri Radhakanta Temple” and to the south is the Natmandir.
-Today it is considered a place of worship for the devotees.
+It is modelled on the Navaratna temple built by Ramnath Mandal in Taliganj.

-The twenty-acre plot of the temple was purchased from an Englishman.
+The temple’s twenty-acre plot was purchased from an Englishman.
 His name was John Hasty.
 This place was popularly known as Saheban Bagicha.
-One part of it was the tortoise-shaped Muslim cemetery.
-In Tantra, the place is thought suitable for Shakti worship.
+Some traditional accounts mention that part of the land included an old Muslim burial ground and that the site was considered suitable for Shakti worship, though this is based on tradition rather than firm historical records.
 The attractive temple was built in 8 years at a cost of nine lakh rupees by the dynamic lady, Rani Rashmoni.
 The statue was erected in the temple in a grand procession on 31 May 1855, the day of the bathing procession.

-Earlier the worship of the temple was called Mata Bhavatarini Kalika.
-Ramkumar Chattopadhyay became the chief priest, and his younger brother Gadadhar or Gadai (later Ramakrishna Paramahamsa) became his associate.
-Later, his nephew’s heart also began to help him.
-The next year Ramkumar passed away.
+Earlier, the temple was known as Mata Bhavatarini Kalika.
+Ramkumar Chattopadhyay became the chief priest, and his younger brother, Gadadhar, or Gadai (later Ramakrishna Paramahamsa), became his associate.
+Later, his nephew, Hridayram Mukhopadhyay (Hriday), assisted him with his temple duties and daily activities.
+The next year, Ramkumar passed away.
 Then Sri Ramakrishna succeeded the chief priest of the holy temple.
-His wife Sarada Devi used to stay in Nahabatkhana outside the temple premises.
+His wife, Sarada Devi, used to stay in Nahabatkhana outside the temple premises.
 This Nahabatkhana is now the temple of Goddess Sarada.

 Inside/Outside Views